DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Warped Timepiece
 "Despite the worn and twisted glass, the sand flows through with nervous regularity."
 - At the beginning of combat, mark one Rune tile of your choice.
-Once per combat, you may teleport your Spell Pointer to the marked Rune tile.
+- Once per spell, you may teleport your Spell Pointer to the marked Rune tile.
+- The first time you reach Death's Door each combat, heal to half Health and set Stress to 16.

 ### Sacrificial Heart
 "The hunger only grows."
-- Draw an additional card each turn.
-- Gain +2 to maximum hand size.
+- At the beginning of combat, roll a D20 and delete a Rune tile.
+- Enemy spells now Misfire from misnavigations into the missing tile.

 ### Gödelian Sigil
 "Its cryptic inscriptions defy finite comprehension."
 - At the beginning of combat, select two Rune tiles to quotient together.
 Spell pointers treat the two tiles as the same, and transitions out of either tile may be chosen at will.
 - You may choose to change these connected tiles instead of rotating two tiles (as per normal rules).

 ### Möbius Chain
 "A chain of infinite twists, trapping its bearer in paradoxical loops."
-- Once per turn, you may move one Spell Pointer diagonally between Rune tiles without Accumulating Mana.
-Gain 1 Stress every time this ability is used.
+- At the beginning of combat, select an element.
+All Hazards of that element are quotiented together.
+- At the end of your turn, you may select a new element.
+This ability has a cooldown of 2 turns.

 ### Pathfinder’s Compass
 "Its needle never points north, only toward possibility."
-- At the beginning of your turn, you may mark a Rune tile.
-This ability has a cooldown of 2 turns.
+- Once per turn, you may force an enemy to take a transition regardless of Mana type.
-- All adjacent tiles become connected to it via generic transitions (i.e. any Mana type) between any of these tiles.
-- Mana taken by these transitions is discarded rather than Accumulated.
-- The mark is removed at the end of your turn.
+  Mana is still Accumulated when this ability is used.
+- Whenever you activate this ability, you cannot move your Spell Pointer this turn.

 ### Eternity's End
 "The cycle of endings begins anew."
-- Once per combat, when reduced to 0 Health, revive with 50% HP and instantly Resolve your current Spell.
-- Set Stress to 15 when activated.
+- Whenever you gain Stress, heal 4 Health.
+- Whenever you draw a Curse, gain 1 Resistance.

 ### Amulet of Yendor
 "It is said to possess powers which mere mortals can scarcely comprehend, let alone utilize."
-- At the beginning of combat, select an element.
-All Hazards of that element are quotiented together.
-- At the end of your turn, you may select a new element.
-This ability has a cooldown of 2 turns.
+- Once per turn, you may decrease one enemy intent by up to 3.
+- You cannot gain Block unless you consume Fire or Lightning Mana that turn.

 ### The Red Book
 "The cursed grimoire seeks not to be understood, but obeyed."